davidthewatson/davidthewatson.github.io/docs/txt/david_watson_resume.md

 ### Programmer-Analyst, _USX_ 1990-1992

-  * Implemented C/C++ HLLAPI programs on OS/2 to automate data center operations from a remote networked PC
+  * Implemented C/C++ HLLAPI programs on OS/2 to automate data center ops from a networked PC

 ## Education